ACUITY CHESS TOURNAMENT

 Acuity, A Mutual Insurance Company, 2800 South Taylor Drive, Sheboygan, WI 53081

 Enter through the south Acuity entrance, which is located at the intersection of Taylor Drive and Crocker Aveue.
 Take a right at the Y in the road toward the parking structure.
 Park in the structure.
 Exit the northwest door.
-Walk to the guest entrance on the south side of the building.
+Registration will occur in the pedistrain linking the parking structure and the Acuity building.

 Please email us at firstname.lastname@example.org as soon as you know you are unable to attend.